davidtchiu/davidtchiu.github.io/teaching/cs240/lab.cmd1/index.md

   USER INSTRUCTIONS:
   ```

+### Part 2 - nano

-- Let's edit this file with the following changes.
+- Let's edit this README file with the following changes.
 Sure, you can use VS Code for this, but let's try something different.
-There should be a text editor called `nano`.
+There is a text editor called `nano` that we can use.
 You can open a file for editing using the command `nano <filename>`.
 This should replace your Terminal window with the file editor, and make the following changes.

   - Change the PROJECT TITLE to `"Commandline Tutorial"`
   - Enter today's date after VERSION or DATE